 Title I, Part A is the largest federal program supporting both elementary and secondary education and allocates its resources based upon the poverty rates of students enrolled in schools and districts.
+Title I, Part A:

 - School programs use Title I, Part A funds to upgrade the educational program of the entire school, with special attention to providing services to students identified as at-risk.

-- District Managed Activities – An LEA may set aside a portion of Title I-A funds to support Title I schools under the following circumstances:
+A local educational agency (LEA) may set aside a portion of Title I-A funds to support Title I schools under the following circumstances:

-- Summer school, if the program consolidates the activity to specific sites
+- Summer school if the program consolidates the activity to specific sites

 - Pay differential for Title I schools with any plan type assignment